-John Wesley Gilbert (July 6, 1864 – November 19, 1923) was the first African-American archaeologist, and a classical scholar.
+John Wesley Gilbert was a classical scholar who was the first African-American archaeologist.
 Gilbert discovered the ancient Greek city, Eretria, and produced the first map of the ancient structure.
 He was also the first graduate of Paine College, the first African-American professor of that school, and the first African-American to receive a master’s degree from Brown University.

 Gilbert was born to enslaved parents in Georgia on July 6, 1864.
 After the Civil War and the abolition of the Maafa (slavery), he completed his primary and secondary education as well as working as a farm hand.
 In 1884 he was accepted to Paine College, where he studied for two years before transferring to the junior class of Brown University in 1886 after the president of Paine offered to fund the transfer.